 Tensile testing is a destructive test process used to provide information about the strength and ductility of a material or to meet acceptance test requirements.
-The tensile test, also known as a tension test, involves applying an ever-increasing load to a test sample up to the point of failure.
+The tensile test or tension test involves applying an ever-increasing load to a test sample up to the point of failure.
 The process creates a stress/strain curve showing how the material reacts throughout the tensile test.
-The data generated during tensile testing is used to determine mechanical properties of materials and provides a quantitative measurement of tensile strength, yield strength and ductility or stiffness.
+The data generated during tensile testing is used to determine mechanical properties of materials and provides the following quantitative measurements:

 At Laboratory Testing Inc., tensile test equipment is available for both metals and polymers, and for evaluating high performance materials at elevated temperatures such as nickel alloys destined for jet engines and power generation gas turbines, and for steel and other materials used in high temperature service.
 The various test machines have maximum load capacities of 100 pounds on up to 600,000 pounds to test the smallest fasteners or huge bolts.